-Registration fees include all meals, a two-night stay at beautiful Westerbeke Ranch, and access to all sessions and activities.
+REGISTRATION FEES include tuition and lodging for all meals, a two-night stay at beautiful Westerbeke Ranch, and access to all sessions and activities.
 Accommodations are shared in gorgeous light-filled redwood cabins with 2-4 people per room.
 The vegetarian meals are hand-made, locally sourced, and delicious.
 The grounds offer sweet gathering spots, a lush garden, meadows, ponds, walking, hiking and resting areas, a hot tub, labyrinth, and you can book a massage on-site (at your own expense) if you’d like!

 Full Ticket: $995